JamesHagerty1/antlr4-notes/hello/README.md

-Everything in here started with just the grammar file Hello.g4:
+Everything in here started with just the grammar file Hello.g4.
+Check it out.

+Generating the other files from Hello.g4:
-% antlr4 Hello.g4           # Generate the other stuff
+% antlr4 Hello.g4
 % javac *.java

 Then try: